shibaji7/SD_RT_SWF_Monitoring/README.md

-# North America SWF Monitoing & X-RAP Modeling
+# North America SWF Monitoring & X-RAP Modeling

 > The X-ray, Extreme Ultra Violate (EUV) radiation released during a solar X-ray flare induces electron density enhancement in the dayside D-region ionosphere[^1].
 This heightened electron density has the capacity to elevate absorption in the high frequency (HF:3-30 MHz) range, specifically between 3 and 30 MHz.
 The consequence is a reduction in signal strength, affecting shortwave radio transmissions, commonly known as shortwave fadeout, SWF.

 > This monitoring tool provides a summary of flare impacts on SuperDARN HF radar observations in the **North American** (NA) sector with an emphasis on ShortWave Fadeout (SWF).
 Specifically, tool provides the following data/analysis products:
-> * *Event-based Summary Reports*: Pre-loaded events by [calendar](flarelist.html), shwoing solar irradiance (at X-ray band) condition and associated ionospheric/HF response recoreded by SuperDARN.
+> * *Event-based Summary Reports*: Pre-loaded events by [calendar](flarelist.html), showing solar irradiance (at X-ray band) condition and associated ionospheric/HF response recorded by SuperDARN.
-> * *New HF absorption model*: Pre-loaded modeled events by [calendar](newdrap.html), shwoing solar irradiance (at X-ray band) condition and modeled HF condition during the peak of the flare.
+> * *New HF absorption model*: Pre-loaded modeled events by [calendar](newdrap.html), showing solar irradiance (at X-ray band) condition and modeled HF condition during the peak of the flare.

-> Note that the calenders list only the highest flare on an UT day.
+> Note that the calendars list only the highest flare on an UT day.
 If you need analysis of a specific flare event please contact [Shibaji Chakraborty](mailto:shibaji7@vt.edu), [J. Michael Ruohoniemi](mailto:mikeruo@vt.edu).

 ### Event-based Summary Reports

 > Summary report of GOES X-Ray irradiance.
-Flare class and peak time is identified in the Soft X-ray sepctrum (SXR, red).
+Flare class and peak time is identified in the Soft X-ray spectrum (SXR, red).
 Summary report of a sub-network of SuperDARN radar chain distributed across the middle and high-latitudes of the North American Sector.
 SWF phase timings [onset, blackout, recovery start, and end] and phase durations [onset, backout, and recovery] are estimated from the backscatter count `<E>` parameter.
-Thresholds and alogorithm is defined in Chakraborty et al. (2018)[^2].
+Thresholds and algorithm is defined in Chakraborty et al. (2018)[^2].
 Please find example event and parameter description in this [webpage](example_summary.html).

 ### X-Ray Irradiance driven d-Region Absorption Prediction (*X-RAP*)